openmpf/openmpf.github.io/docs/docs/Python-Batch-Component-API.md

 `MyComponent` is the class name.
 The module is listed as `my_component.my_component` because the `my_component` package contains the `my_component.py` file and the `my_component.py` file contains the `MyComponent` class.

-**3\.
+The `[options.package_data]` section is optional.
+It should be used when there are non-Python files in a package directory that should be included when the component is installed.

+**4\.
 Create descriptor.json file in MyComponent/plugin-files/descriptor:**

-The `batchLibrary` field should match the distribution name from the setup.py file.
+The `batchLibrary` field should match the distribution name from the setup.cfg file.
 In this example the field should be: `"batchLibrary" : "MyComponent"`.
 See the [Component Descriptor Reference](Component-Descriptor-Reference/index.html) for details about the descriptor format.

-**4\.
+**5\.
 Implement your component class:**

 Below is an example of the structure of a simple component.
 This component extends [`mpf_component_util.VideoCaptureMixin`](#mpf_component_utilvideocapturemixin) to simplify the use of